JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpGraphics Classes.md

 This method returns an element of the **CompositingQuality** enumeration that indicates the compositing quality currently set for this **Graphics** object.

-#### Remarks
+#### Example

-The following example creates a Graphics object and sets its compositing quality to **CompositingQualityHighQuality**.
+The following example creates a **Graphics** object and sets its compositing quality to **CompositingQualityHighQuality**.
 The code creates a **SolidBrush** object based on a color with an alpha component of 128.
 The code passes the address of that brush to the FillRectangle method of the **Graphics** object.
 The call to the **GetCompositingQuality** method of the **Graphics** object demonstrates how to obtain the compositing quality (which is already known in this case).
 The code determines whether the compositing quality is **CompositingQualityHighQuality** and if so, changes it to **CompositingQualityHighSpeed**.
 Then the code calls the **FillRectangle** method a second time.
 The second rectangle is filled with the same brush that was used to fill the first rectangle, but the result is different because of the compositing quality setting.

-#### Example

 ```
 ' ========================================================================================